 The psychiatrist was now asking him about the bright lights and exactly how he had subdued the intruders.
 He didn't know what to say, he kept trying to claim that it was the concussion, that he'd hit them hard with the hilt of the knife, but apparently S.H.I.E.L.D had done forensics on the knife and only his own blood was on the knife, none from the men he'd supposedly hit over the head.

 He fingered the cuff of his jumper nervously, letting a fingertip touch his wand to make sure it was still there.
 He'd packed everything he had in his suitcases ready.
-He hoped that he could just pick up his stuff and high tail it out as quickly as he could while he could, he knew the Avengers had been told to watch him, which is why they were always here now rather than doing their job, but he just didn't know if they were doing it out of friendly concern or if they'd been told to do it as part of their job, keeping a professional eye on him because he was now a suspect after what he'd done.
+He hoped that he could just pick up his stuff and high tail it out as quickly as he could while he could, he knew the Avengers had been told to watch him, which is why they were always here now rather than doing their jobs, but he just didn't know if they were doing it out of friendly concern or if they'd been told to do it as part of their job, keeping a professional eye on him because he was now a suspect after what he'd done in the workshop.

 "It doesn't matter."
 Harry whispered to his belly.
 "Everything I did is worth it for you.
 Anything and everything is worth it for you, even if they turn on me and try to lock me up, but they don't know the half of it sweet one, they can try, but I'll get us both out of here, with our stuff if I can, but it's not important, not even the sentimental stuff if it means I keep you safe."